pydata/xarray/CORE_TEAM_GUIDE.md

 - Project fundraising (help write and administrate grants that will support xarray),
 - Improve documentation or tutorials (especially on [`tutorial.xarray.dev`](https://tutorial.xarray.dev/)),
 - Presenting or running tutorials (such as those we have given at the SciPy conference),
-- Maintain the [`xarray.dev`](https://xarray.dev/) landing page and website, the [code for which is here](https://github.com/xarray-contrib/xarray.dev),
+- Help maintain the [`xarray.dev`](https://xarray.dev/) landing page and website, the [code for which is here](https://github.com/xarray-contrib/xarray.dev),
 - Write blog posts on the [xarray blog](https://xarray.dev/blog),
-- Maintain xarray's various Continuous Integration Workflows,
+- Help maintain xarray's various Continuous Integration Workflows,
-- Write code that goes into xarray `main`.
+- Contribute to the xarray codebase.
+- Help maintain a regular release schedule (we aim for one or more releases per month)
+- Attend the bi-weekly community meeting ([issue](https://github.com/pydata/xarray/issues/4001)).

 (Matt Rocklin's post on [the role of a maintainer](https://matthewrocklin.com/blog/2019/05/18/maintainer) may be interesting background reading, but should not be taken to strictly apply to the Xarray project.)